Why Vitamin D3 Always Beats D2 For Acne

 Finally, a 2010 trial gathered 33 participants, and gave them either 50,000IU of vitamin D2 or D3 weekly, in capsule form.

 After 12 weeks, the D3 was 87% more effective at raising blood vitamin D levels than D2.
 Furthermore, D3 led to 2-3 times greater long term storage of vitamin D in fat cells.
-That’s important for acne because unlike vitamin C, for instance, vitamin D is similar to minerals like magnesium and zinc where your body can keep a reserve supply for weeks and even months.
+That’s important for acne because unlike vitamin C, for instance, your body can keep a reserve supply of vitamin D for weeks and even months.

 The scientists gave a firm conclusion: “given its greater potency and lower cost, D3 should be the preferred treatment option when correcting vitamin D deficiency”.